Honey oat bread is hearty sandwich bread, and perfect for toasting. The outer crust is rich and sweet, with a tender crumb inside.

-First, that bread recipe below, that’s pretty freakin awesome.
+First, that honey oat bread recipe below.
+It’s pretty freakin awesome.
 Second, the New Years resolution post.

 I am not one for New Years resolutions personally, but I like to take it as a chapter break for the blog to figure out what I can improve on and how I can make Pass the Sushi even more action packed and fun filled for my readers.

 Continue to grow the recipe collection: I think its about time that I can get rid of the ‘two new a week’ category.
-I think you all have figured it out 😉 I want more side dishes, appetizers and main dishes on here though.
+You’ve all figured it out that I’m not doing it any more. 😉 I want more side dishes, appetizers and main dishes on here though.
 I think I tend to focus on the big things and forget that there are a billion smaller dishes that I love and would enjoy sharing with you.

 Revisit and update some old posts: There were some delicious posts long before I knew how integral good food photos were to a good post, so I think its time I revisit some of those recipes and share some snapshot love with them.

-Now on to the super tastiness that is this comforting and delicious honey bread.
+Now on to the super tastiness that is this comforting and delicious honey oat bread.

 Honey Oat Bread